20af02/MosaicFS/README.md

 ```bash
 make run-multi
 ```
 This creates three nodes on ports `3000`, `4000`, and `5000`.
-The third node knows about the first two nodes, and the second node knows about the first node.
+The bootstrap nodes specify the initial nodes to connect to.

 - Passing the nodes as arguments